 Proof of English Language Proficiency

 Proficiency in English usage, both written and oral, is essential to pursue graduate studies at Trent University.
 It is required for applicants to demonstrate an adequate level of English proficiency, regardless of their citizenship status or country of origin.
 Applicants who completed two or more years of post-secondary education at a university in Australia, Ireland, New Zealand, United Kingdom, and the USA are exempt from this requirement.
-If you have completed two or more years of post-secondary education at a university where the primary language of instruction is English, the School of Graduate Studies is prepared to consider alternate proof of English language proficiency.
+If you have completed two or more years of post-secondary education at a university where the primary language of instruction is English, within the last two (2) years, the School of Graduate Studies is prepared to consider alternate proof of English language proficiency.

 The following tests are acceptable forms of proof of English language proficiency*:

 • TOEFL (Test of English as a Foreign Language).
 A minimum score of 580 PBT, or 93 IBT (with a minimum score of 22 in both speaking and writing); (Educational Testing Service, Princeton, New Jersey 08540, U.S.A.).

 • CAEL (Canadian Academic English Language Test).
 Alternate test only for applicants who do not have access to TOEFL (Carleton University, Ottawa, Ontario, Canada K1S 5B6).The minimum acceptable score is 60, with at least 60 in Writing Proficiency.

 • IELTS (International English language Testing Services) - Academic testing.
 The minimum acceptance score is 6.5, with no band below 6.0.